The Mug Project is a campus-wide initiative to eliminate single-use containers and bottles and save natural resources.

-UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive $1.19 drip coffee and fountain beverages, a savings of forty cents or more.
+UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive $1.19 drip coffee and fountain beverages, a savings of sixty cents or more.
 The program also offers 15% off specialty coffee beverages.
 More than 90 percent of Volunteer Dining locations are participating, including Starbucks, Einstein’s, Quiznos, and Subway.

 Why Use a Reusable Mug?